Insights & Trends CX Contact Center

 1. CSAT scores

-Customer satisfaction score (CSAT) measures how satisfied customers are with a specific interaction or service by asking them to rate their experience, usually on a scale of 1 to 5.
+Customer satisfaction score (CSAT) measures how satisfied customers are with a specific interaction or service by asking them to rate their experience with the contact center, typically on a scale of 1 to 5.
 This feedback helps you understand how well agents handle customer issues, whether interactions are helpful, and whether customers leave each call feeling positive.

 To gather CSAT data, use post-contact surveys or automated follow-up messages asking, “How satisfied were you with your experience today?”
 Responses are then averaged to produce a CSAT score, allowing you to track satisfaction trends over time.

-Tip to improve CSAT scores: Empower agents with tools and resources to solve problems on the first call to help boost customer confidence in your support.
+Tip to improve CSAT scores: Empower agents with tools and resources to resolve issues on the first call, boosting customer confidence in your support.

 2. Net Promoter Score® (NPS)*